mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 As long as we're taking off the training wheels, you're on your own for adding them to the DOM as well.
 Take a look at the code we provided you earlier if you need some inspiration for how to create a DOM element and add it to the page.

-You may want to consider using one of the `Array.prototype` methods we covered earlier when adding the photogtaph to the DOM.
+You may want to consider using one (or more) of the `Array.prototype` methods we covered earlier when adding the photogtaph to the DOM.

 ## Array.prototype.reduce

-`Array.prototype.reduce` is a lot like `map` with one important distinction: it returns one single value as opposed to an array of new values.
+[`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FArray%2FReduce) is a lot like `map()`, but with one important distinction: it returns one single value as opposed to an array of new values.
+Consider this example:

 ```js
 const numbers = [1, 2, 3];